taeyoungP/Social_Network/README.md

   * Date
   * Set default value to the current timestamp
   * Use a getter method to format the timestamp on query

-**Schema Settings**:

-This will not be a model, but rather will be used as the `reaction` field's subdocument schema in the `Thought` model.

 ### API Routes